SunCCNY/NAIRR-SMLM/README.md

 # NAIRR-SMLM
 This site is dedicated to AI research, training, and education.

-It provides datasets for AI training, validating and testing as well as information-theoretical benchmarking for trainined AI in single molecule localization microscopy (SMLM).
+It provides datasets for AI training, validating and testing as well as information-theoretical benchmarking for trained AI in single molecule localization microscopy (SMLM).

 It can also evaluate and benchmark other types of spatiotemporal localization algorithms.